Arrive in Kathmandu, the capital of Nepal. Check in at Vaishali Hotel. We are happy to organize airport pickups if needed

 A typical trekking day starts around 7.00 in the morning.
 This is followed by packing the equipment.
 We discuss the upcoming trekking day over breakfast.
 Hiking begins after breakfast, around 8.00 AM.
 Warm lunch is served around noon and the afternoon hiking portion is usually shorter than in the morning.
-During the hike, everyone can walk at their own pace.
-Your local guide always walks in front of the group, and the tour leader behind the last person.
+During the hike, you can walk your own pace.
+Your local guide will always walks with you.
 When you arrive at your accommodation, it’s time for relaxation and a shower.
-Dinner is usually served around 19.00.-20.00 in the evening, and your tour leader will go over the next day’s route during that.
+Dinner is usually served around 19.00.-20.00 in the evening, and your guide will go over the next day’s route during that.

 Visa and permit information